-In 1993, at the age of 25, Farr was appointed composer-in-residence by Chamber Music New Zealand, the youngest-ever composer to hold that position.
-This resulted in the composition of three substantial works, Owhiro (String Quartet No. 1), Kebyar Moncar (for gamelan) and the chamber sextet Cadenza.
+In 1993, at the age of 25, Farr was appointed composer-in-residence by Chamber Music New Zealand, the youngest ever composer to hold that position.
 At the conclusion of the residence, Farr returned to the Eastman School to begin a doctorate in composition.
-As well as composing Kembang Suling (for flute and marimba, his most popular work to date) and three works for orchestra during this time, Farr also introduced audiences to his on-stage alter-ego, the percussion-playing drag queen Lilith Lacroix.
+As well as composing Kembang Suling (for flute and marimba, his most popular work to date) and three works for orchestra during this time, Farr also introduced audiences to his on-stage alter-ego, the percussion-playing drag queen Lilith LaCroix.

 Farr’s music is particularly influenced by his extensive study of percussion, both Western and non-Western.
 Rhythmic elements of his compositions can be linked to the complex and exciting rhythms of Rarotongan log drum ensembles, Balinese gamelan and other percussion music of the Pacific Rim.

-In addition to his music for the concert chamber, Farr has written music for dance, theatre and television.
-In 2003 Farr won the Chapman Tripp theatre award for his soundtrack to Vula – a NZ/Pacific Island theatre piece – that went on to perform extensively overseas including Australia, the Netherlands and London.
+In addition to his music for the concert chamber, Farr has written music for dance, theatre, television and film.
+He has won four Chapman Tripp theatre awards including his soundtrack to Vula, a NZ/Pacific Island theatre piece that went on to perform extensively overseas including Australia, the Netherlands and London.

 In 2006, the Royal New Zealand Ballet toured the country with their brand new work The Wedding, featuring a score by Gareth Farr.
-At 90 mins, it was among the ballet company’s most ambitious projects, and brought Farr together with prominent New Zealand novellist and librettist Witi Ihimaera.
+At 90 minutes, it was among the ballet company’s most ambitious projects, and brought Farr together with prominent New Zealand novelist and librettist Witi Ihimaera.

 Farr’s music was integral to Maui – One Man Against the Gods, a stage show four years in the making.
 First premiered in 2003, in incomplete form, it featured aerial theatre, Maori kapa haka, contemporary dance and song, with Farr’s stirring music touring a number of centres in New Zealand.

 In 2007 Farr was appointed as Composer-In-Residence for the Auckland Philharmonia Orchestra culminating in 2008 with the premiere of Ex Stasis a symphonic song cycle for four soloists.
-In 2008 Farr also celebrated the world premiere of his new work Terra Incognita, for bass baritone solo, choir and orchestra, performed by Paul Whelan and the Orpheus Choir with the New Zealand Symphony Orchestra, conducted by Paul MacAlindin.
+In 2008 Farr also celebrated the world premiere of his work Terra Incognita, for bass baritone solo, choir and orchestra, performed by Paul Whelan and the New Zealand Symphony Orchestra.